IBM-Cloud/ibm-developer-extension-vscode/README.md

 ## Changelog
 - *v0.0.15*
-- Updated to IBMCloud 2.3.0
+- Updated to IBM Cloud 2.3.0
 - *v0.0.14*
   - Added `bx dev console` command
   - Added check for hostname and domain in cli-config.yml for CF deployment (no longer required when project is created)